 In the U.S., a common “statistical value of life” is around $10 million.
 Roughly speaking, if we multiply the risk of death from COVID-19 with the value of a statistical life, then we obtain the “statistical cost of COVID” in terms of mortality risk.
 Our actual calculations also took into account that people’s risk of death depends on their age, which reduces the number a little.

-When we look at what overall cost it imposes on an individual to become infected, we also needed to consider a potential benefit: once you recover, you may no longer need to worry about the disease and you may no longer need to distance, which is an economic benefit.
-(Whether or not recovering from COVID-19 gives you immunity is still unclear.)
+When we look at what overall cost it imposes on an individual to become infected, we also needed to consider a benefit: once you recover, you no longer need to worry about the disease and you no longer need to distance, which is an economic benefit.
 Taking into account all these considerations, we found that the statistical cost of becoming infected is worth the equivalent of $18,000 for an individual.

 When we talk about the social cost, we also need to take into account that each individual passes on the disease to others, who will in turn infect more people.
 Based on that, the true social cost of a person becoming infected with COVID-19 is close to $55,000.